grommunio/grommunio-cui/README.md

 ## License

-This project is licensed under the **GNU Affero General Public License v3**.
+This project is licensed under the GNU Affero General Public License v3.

 See [LICENSE.txt](LICENSE.txt) for more information.